You Are The One

 “Just as I play scales to strengthen my rhythm and tone, to limber my finger, hands and vocal cords, so too I use My T.E.D.D.Y to limber my thoughts and feelings so I can engage fully in my life.
 When I am conscious and responsible for how and what I Think, what I Eat, what I Do, what I Drink and the You (feeling good about me) my life works and I’m more productive.”

-Everybody has a gift, and Washington area musician Leron Young’s gift is creating music that tantalizes and excites people of all ages.
-It doesn’t matter whether it is the Blues, R&B or Smooth Jazz; Leron loves and plays it all.
-From mainstream to contemporary, from bebop to hip-hop, he plays the guitar with a sense of grace and emotion that is wholly without cliché.
+Everyone has a gift, and Washington area musician Leron Young’s gift is creating music that tantalizes and excites people of all ages.
+It doesn’t matter whether it’s Smooth Jazz or R&B, Leron loves and plays it all.
+Leron plays the guitar with a sense of grace and emotion that is wholly without cliché.

-Leron was one of four Washingtonian guitar players featured in the famous Wattstax film documentary of a Black music festival that also featured Stax recording artist Isaac Hayes, Luther Ingram, Kim Weston and The Bar-Kays.
+Leron has shared the stage with many well known artists during his years playing guitar.
+He played with a group called the Unifics and the Five Stairsteps in the seventies.
+He was also one of four Washingtonian guitar players featured in the famous Wattstax film documentary.
+It was a Black music festival featuring Stax recording artist Isaac Hayes, Luther Ingram, Kim Weston, The Staple Singers, The Emotions, The Bar-Kays and others.
+Leron played guitar behind Luther Ingram in the movie who sang and recorded the popular song “If Loving You Is Wrong.”
 Leron also played with Chuck Brown on his famous “Busting Loose Album.”
-It was during these gigs where his education really began.
-Leron says some things you can only learn on the bandstand with great musician.
+It was during these performances where his music education really flourished.
+Leron says, “Some things you can only learn on the bandstand with great artists and musicians.”